madeleinemila/subvixen/README.md

 Future features that would take Subvixen from proof-of-concept to a richer app include:

+- Test coverage.

+- Refactoring, especially with extending/scaling in mind; for example, this could be refactored with a more OOP approach, that could then make it easier to extend and unit test.

 - More sophisticated Arduino code, to account for other hardware types and data compression for example.
 This should involve using a different data structure than a multi-dimensional array.

 - Better responsive design